 Tallinn is the capital and the largest city in Estonia.
 If you only have one day to explore the city, this guide might be helpful for you.
-How to make the most out of this one day?
+What to do in Tallinn for a day and how to make the most out of this one day?
 Where to go, eat, and what to see?
 Welcome to your personal One Day in Tallinn guide.

 If you are budget traveler, you may want to look for something simple, yet stylish and easily accessible.
 Luckily, our city center as well as the Old town are full of various accommodation options for any taste and budget.
 Our top pics – small and cosy Bed and Breakfast type of hotels.
 Staying in old town is the best choice if you only have One Day in Tallinn!

 One Day in Tallinn starts in the Old town

 What to do in Tallinn for a day?
 First thing in the morning, we recommend heading straight for old town and exploring its hidden beauty.
 The earlier – the better.
 Just before it gets crowded.
 Sunrise time is quite spectacular and we recommend visiting the upper town during early morning hours.
 One great advantage of early hours – less crowds, tranquility and freshly bakes coffee smells!

 Breathe in the atmosphere, explore tiny cobblestone streets, take some scenic photos of empty streets and finally enjoy your morning coffee at one of the numerous cafes.
 Once you settle down at your table, have a look at this list of old town museums – it’s time to learn about local culture and history.
 Visiting one or more of them will occupy you for the next few hours, until lunch.